shubham2000-pan/tophat-test/README.md

 ## About Project

-- Deploy the Laravel framework (minimum version 8)
+- Deploy the Laravel framework
-- Make entities (tables): User, Product , card.
+- Make entities (tables): User.
 - Implement CRUD.
 - The user must be able to upload photos.